Do you want to know what lies behind pretty much every business

 - Give yourself plenty of time to answer all the questions.

-- You may feel pretty uncomfortable (I hope so) when considering the consequences of not making a change.
+- You may feel pretty uncomfortable (I hope so) when considering the

 - You will feel completely inspired by the end of it.